jupyter-naas/awesome-notebooks/README.md

 ## 🙏 How to contribute ?

 ✅ Vote, create or pick a topic in the [Naas templates backlog](https://naas.canny.io/requests?category=templates&sort=top)<br>
-✅ Clone the repository in you Naas account or in your local computer.<br> ✅ Join our Slack community: the [AI Club](https://join.slack.com/t/aiclub-hq/shared_invite/zt-iqkuwq7m-zvdxYYbGLVVcIKuB2vg3pA), introduce yourself and ask for help when stuck. <br>
+✅ Clone the repository in you Naas.ai account or in your local computer.<br> ✅ Join our Slack community: the [AI Club](https://join.slack.com/t/aiclub-hq/shared_invite/zt-iqkuwq7m-zvdxYYbGLVVcIKuB2vg3pA), introduce yourself and ask for help when stuck. <br>
 ✅ Once you have your template ready, create a new branch and push it to Github<br> ✅ Create a Pull Requests to the master branch.<br>